 Anthony Smith is also the birth name of rapper Tone Lōc.

-Also in country music, there's Tim James (co-writer of Toby Keith's "My List" and The Lost Trailers' "Holler Back"), who is not the same person as pop songwriter-producer Tim James (who typically works with Aly & AJ and Miley Cyrus).
-Even Allmusic conflates the two, but a quick search on BMI shows them to be separate people.
+Also in country music, there's Tim James (co-writer of Toby Keith's "My List" and The Lost Trailers' "Holler Back"), who is not the same person as pop songwriter-producer Tim James (who typically works with Aly & AJ, Selena Gomez and Miley Cyrus as part of the Rock Mafia production team).
+In addition, a third Tim James wrote Tiffany's 1989 hit "All This Time".
+Even Allmusic conflates them, but a quick search on BMI shows them to be separate people.